b-dont/btp.dev/content/contact.md

 title = "Say Hi"
 template = "contact.html"
 +++
-If you'd like to inquire about project collaboration, freelance work, employment, or just want to say hi, send me an email here, or at btp at brandont.dev.
+If you'd like to inquire about project collaboration, freelance work, employment, or just want to say hi, send me an email here, or at contact at brandont.dev.